Getting the Most Out of Our Employees

 Ideal Human Resources for Embodying our Mission and Values

-1. ● Human resources with a strong ability to problem solve
+1. ● Human resources with a strong problem-solving ability

 4. ● Human resources willing to take on new challenges